Athlete Assessments & the National Strength and Conditioning Association

 ACTIVITY: YOUR LEADERSHIP PHILOSOPHY

 A stretch activity is designed to push you out of your comfort zone.
 This is a zone where growth always occurs.
+Complete the stretch activities on pages 8-9 of your ‘Direction and Action’ Workbook to put your learnings into action and continue building your network and leadership capability.

 It's time to attend your final networking session!